-The following is a summary of the primary process flow of North Atlantic's Refinery including a brief description of the process and purpose of the identified processing units.
+The following is a summary of the primary process flow of the Refinery including a brief description of the process and purpose of the identified processing units.
 This summary excludes the various utility plants as well as a number of secondary units that add relatively small incremental volume enhancements to higher valued products from the diesel and fuel oil streams.

-Crude & Vacuum Distillation Unit
+Crude & Vacuum Distillation Units

-Crude oil from tankage is heated and processed in the crude unit for primary distillation or separation into various components.
-The crude oil is first processed in the crude distillation tower where the crude is fractionated into the following streams:
+Crude oil from tankage is heated and processed in the crude and vacuum distillation units for primary distillation and separation into various components.
+The crude oil is first processed in the crude distillation unit where the crude is fractionated into the following streams:

-- Liquid petroleum gas products such as fuel gas, propane, and butane; - Lighter liquid products (naphtha) which are further upgraded in the naphtha hydrotreater and platformer for the production of gasoline; - Distillate materials (kerosene and diesel) which are produced from the middle of the distillation tower.
-The kerosene goes to either jet fuel blending, the distillate hydrotreater for Ultra Low Sulphur Diesel ("ULSD") production, or No. 6 fuel blending.
-The crude diesel goes to the distillate hydrotreater for ULSD production; - The material remaining in the bottom of the crude distillation tower ("bottom ends") is sent to the vacuum tower for further separation.
+- Non-condensable petroleum gases that are combusted as fuel within the Refinery processes; - Liquid petroleum gas products such as propane and butane, that are included among finished product sales volumes; - Light liquid products (naphtha) which are further upgraded in the naphtha hydrotreater and platformer for the production of gasoline; - "Virgin" distillate materials (kerosene and diesel) which are extracted from the middle of the distillation tower.
+The kerosene goes to either jet fuel blending, the distillate hydrotreater for ultra-low sulphur diesel production, or No. 6 fuel blending.
+The diesel goes to the distillate hydrotreater for ultra-low sulphur diesel production; - Atmospheric gasoil which is further processed in the ISOMAX hydrocracker and converted into primarily gasoline and distillate products;